esch3r/PersonalWebsite-/README.md

 ### Dissect a URL address
-URL stands for universal resource indicator
+URL stands for universal resource indicator.
+Whenever someone types in an physical address which consists of a string of letters into their browser the DNS (domain name service) servers resolve this into an IP address which is used to route where to recieve the packets to assembly the content within the browser.

 http://d.umn.edu/~machl005

 * Protocal: http  is the protocal for this address which means
-* Domain :  d.umn.edu is the domain part of the address
+* Domain :  d.umn.edu is the domain part of the address which hosts the webpage.
-* Path:    /~machl005  is the directory path in this case its to a home indicated by the tilde ~ to a paricular user
+* Path:    /~machl005  is the directory path in this case its to a home indicated by the tilde ~ to a paricular user.

 ### Construct the cascading style sheet .css file
 The antonomy of this code is that p is the selector